-The second part of the analysis of Rosario Di Girolamo (aka Dep1050 Plasma) about past, present and future of virtual worlds, particularly Second Life.
-After explaining some basic rules of the synthetic world, Dep remember the story briefly, before providing his opinion on the possible development.
-The piece was originally published on SLnn.it in early September 2009, but is still valid, so I will present anew.
-Good lettura.e evolution.
+Second part of the analysis of Rosario Di Girolamo (aka Dep1050 Plasma) about past, present and future of virtual worlds and particularly of Second Life.
+After explaining some rules which are the basis of the synthetic world, Dep remember the story briefly, before giving his opinion on the possible evolution.
+This article was originally published at early September 2009 on SLnn.it (now gone), but it is still valid.
+Have a nice reading.

 Second point: a brief history

-To date (September 2009, ed), being now the downturn in the eyes of all, I can only tell the story differently, the story that some of you may have already heard a couple of years ago.
+Now (September 2009, ed), being now the downturn in the sight of all, I can only tell the story in a different way, the story that some of you may have already heard a couple of years ago.
 Take a field, and put the herbivores.
-Herbivores can do only three things: eat, reproduce and die a natural death.
-If you get too many herbivores, the grass does not have time to regrow (lag? lol) and a part of the herbivores die of hunger, disappears, goes away.
-If, however, depending on the rate of change of population (births / deaths), the field is growing, there is grass for all, herbivores only die a natural death.
-Let us now put in carnivores, those oriented to the money, as says our friend Biancaluce Robbiani, that eat herbivores.
-The carnivores entering the field, adding a piece of lawn and say to the sheep: “Come, come...”.
-Without going into specific mechanisms of Second Life, the system evolves as a function of the relationship between carnivores and herbivores and the field size.
-If the carnivores are few, not substantially disturb the balance of the territory, if they eat too much or too many prey, the prey can end and they remain with their piece of turf with the grass that grows...
-Does it remind you of anything??
+Herbivores can only do three things: eat, reproduce and die a natural death.
+If herbivores become too numerous, the grass does not have time to grow (lag? lol) and a part of the herbivores die of hunger, disappears and goes away.
+If, however, in function of the rate of change of the population (births/deaths) the field is growing, there is no grass for all the herbivores die a natural death only.
+Let us now put carnivores, those oriented to money, as our friend Biancaluce Robbiani says, whom eat the herbivores.
+Carnivores entering the field, adding a piece of lawn and tell the lambs: “Come one, come on…”.
+Without going into the specific mechanisms of Second Life, the system evolves as a function of the relationship between carnivorous and herbivorous, and the size of the field.
+If carnivores are few, does not substantially disturb the balance of the territory, if they are too much or if they eat too many prey, the prey can end and they remain with their piece of lawn with grass growing… This reminds you of something?

-What can be done in such a situation by the owner of the field (Linden Lab)?
-Because the system is complex, it must act on all the pieces of which it is necessary: first removes those with the most dangerous activities (gambling first and then the "pseudo" banks), then alter the market for pieces of meadow (by launching the homestead), then deletes the carnivorous parasites (war to the copybot) and so on, until the measures announced in recent days: the modification of the calculation of of traffic and the decoupling of it and search.
-Let us remember that Google controls the Internet because it controls the search engine, not because it gives the mail for free.
-This is to adjust the internal market, even with strong action and "dictatorial", a term used if I remember correctly, just by Gerosa in Rinascimento Virtuale.
-Meanwhile, the downturn is so acute that it can no longer deny and Linden Lab changes its target audience, promising new features premium for companies that we expect to see.
+What can do in such a situation, the owner of the field (Linden Lab)?
+Because the system is complex, it must act on all the pieces of which it is necessary: it destroys first of all the subjects with the most dangerous activities (first gambling, then “pseudo” banks), then it drug on the market with pieces of meadow (by launching the homestead), then it deletes the carnivorous pests (war on copybot) and so on, until the actions announced in these days: the change in the calculation of the traffic and the decoupling of this in the search.
+Please remember that Google rules internet because it rules the search engine, not because of its free emails.
+The way to adjust the internal market, with strong actions and “dictatorial”, term used, if I remember correctly, right from Gerosa in Virtual Renaissance.
+Meanwhile, the downturn is so acute that it can no longer deny and Linden Lab changes its target audience, promising new premium features for businesses that we expect to see.
 And the future?
-To find an appointment at the third and final episode, again on the pages of Mondivirtuali.it/SLnn.it.ShareThis
+To find out, we will give you an appointment to the third and last part of this analyses, always on the pages of Mondivirtuali.it.